Formal category theory in augmented virtual double categories: Yoneda morphisms

-For the converse (gys) $\Rightarrow$ (ye) assume that, besides restrictions on the right and left cocartesian tabulations, $\K$ has cartesian nullary cells for all $\hmap JAB$ with $A$ admissible, in the sense described in the statement.
+For the converse (gys) $\Rightarrow$ (ye) assume that, besides left cocartesian tabulations and restrictions on the right, $\K$ has cartesian nullary cells for all $\hmap JAB$ with $A$ admissible, in the sense described in the statement.
 By \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells} $\K$ has all left cocartesian paths of $(0,1)$"/ary cells.
-That each $\yon_A$ is dense follows easily from Proposition~3.4(1) of \cite{Weber07}, which shows that the identity cell $\id_{\yon_A}$ defines $\id_{\ps A}$ as the pointwise left Kan extension of $\yon_A$ along $\yon_A$ in $V(\K)$: applying \propref{pointwise left Kan extensions along companions} to the companion identity $\id_{\yon_A} = \cart \of \cocart$ for $\yon_{A*}$ it follows that $\cart$ is pointwise left Kan in $\K$ so that $\yon_A$ is dense by \lemref{density axioms}(c).
+That each $\yon_A$ is dense follows easily from Proposition~3.4(1) of \cite{Weber07}, which shows that the identity cell $\id_{\yon_A}$ defines $\id_{\ps A}$ as the pointwise left Kan extension of $\yon_A$ along $\yon_A$ in $V(\K)$: applying \propref{pointwise left Kan extensions along companions} to the companion identity $\id_{\yon_A} = \cart \of \cocart$ for $\yon_{A*}$ it follows that $\cart$ is pointwise left Kan in $\K$ so that $\yon_A$ is dense by \defref{density definition}.
 It remains to show that $\yon_A$ satisfies the Yoneda axiom (\defref{yoneda embedding}), that is for each $\hmap JAB$ there exists a morphism $\map{\cur J}B{\ps A}$ such that $J$ is the restriction $\ps A(\yon_A, \cur J)$.
 Consider a cartesian nullary cell $\cell\cart JC$ as in the statement, with admissible vertical source $\map fAC$ and vertical target $\map gBC$, and set $\cur J \dfn C(f, 1) \of g$, where $\map{C(f, 1)}C{\ps A}$ is supplied by the good Yoneda structure (Definition~3.1 of \cite{Weber07}).
 To show that $J$ is the restriction $\ps A(\yon_A, \cur J)$ consider the composite cell on the right above, where $\cart'$ is the factorisation of $\cell\cart JC$ through $f_*$ and $\chi'$ is the factorisation of the vertical cell $\cell{\chi^f}{\yon_A}{C(f, 1) \of f}$, that defines $C(f, 1)$, through $f_*$.
-By the pasting lemma (\auglemref{4.15}) $\cart'$ is cartesian and, since $\chi^f$ defines $f$ as an absolute left lifting, $\chi'$ is cartesian by \auglemref{5.17} and \augpropref{7.12}.
+By the pasting lemma (\lemref{pasting lemma for cartesian cells}) $\cart'$ is cartesian and, since $\chi^f$ defines $f$ as an absolute left lifting, $\chi'$ is cartesian by \auglemref{5.17} and \augpropref{7.12}.
 Applying the pasting lemma again we find that $\chi' \of \cart'$ is cartesian, thus defining $J$ as $\ps A(\yon_A, \cur J)$.
 This completes the proof. \end{proof}

 \begin{example} Applying the theorem to the Yoneda embeddings of the augmented virtual equipment $\enProf{(\V, \V')}$ (\exref{enriched yoneda embedding summary}) we recover the Yoneda structure on the $2$"/category $\enCat{\V'}$ of (large) $\V'$"/categories, as described in Section~7 of \cite{Street-Walters78}, whose admissible morphisms are the $\V'$"/functors $\map fAC$ for which all hom objects $C(fx, z)$ are (isomorphic to) $\V$"/objects (\augexref{5.6}).